jkimthu/super-size/README.md

-# Supplementary Figures:
+## Supplementary Figures:

-# Data processing and organization:
+## Data processing and organization:

   All figures use input data compiled into a data structure by the following scripts:

   i. size_metrics
      This script loops through data files from each experimental replicate to compile a matrix of cell size measurements, organized by cell cycle.

+## Figures to figure stuff out

+saved as ss...(#).m
+1.
+2.
+3. probability of division over time in single shift environments
+4. individual volume trajectories starting with cell experiencing a single nutrient upshift
+5. individual volume trajectories starting with cell experiencing a single nutrient downshift